Belle Isle Park is a jewel on the Detroit River. The public park offers many things to do and see,

 - Belle Isle Casino - The casino is not a gambling casino, but a place for meetings and events.

 Albert Kahn designed the Spanish-inspired building in 1907.

 Belle Isle Park has a bike route that circles around the outer edge of island.

 The bike lane is located along the left-side of the drive that winds around the park.

 The bike route is very popular with area cyclists.
 Joggers and walkers also like to use the

 bike route and outer drive for exercise.

 Fishermen enjoy casting their lines into the Detroit River to catch walleye, catfish, perch, and smallmouth bass from Belle Isle, and the park has several fishing piers.
-Catch-and-release fishing is recommended due to chemicals that may be found in the river.
 A valid fishing license is required to fish on Michigan waterways, and you can get a Michigan fishing license online at the Michigan DNR E-License web site

 and at bait shops and sporting goods stores.